aaronengland/basketball_card_pricing_model/README.md

 ### How did you prevent lookahead bias?

-We used a strict **out-of-time split**: training data ends in May 2021, validation covers June–October 2021, and the test set starts in November 2021.
+I used a strict **out-of-time split**: training data ends in May 2021, validation covers June–October 2021, and the test set starts in November 2021.
 All stateful preprocessing (card/subject/brand statistics) is computed exclusively from training data.
 The fitted `PreprocessingModel` stores these transformers and applies transform-only to validation and test sets — no future information leaks backward.
 The price estimator baselines follow the same rule, only looking up prices from the training period.

 ### How did you address overfitting?

-Multiple mechanisms were in place:
+I used multiple mechanisms:

 - **Early stopping** on validation RMSE (triggered at round 18)
 - **Regularization** — min_child_weight=30, gamma=0.1, L2 lambda=1.0, L1 alpha=0.1